lizardfs/documentation/source/adminguide/installation.rst

 common method is to get packages by adding repositories for use with package management tools such as the Advanced Package Tool (APT) or Yellowdog Updater, Modified (YUM).
 You may also retrieve pre-compiled packages from the LizardFS repository.
-Finally, you can retrieve tarballs or clone the LizardFS source code repository and build LizardFS yourself.
+Finally, you can retrieve tar balls or clone the LizardFS source code repository and build LizardFS yourself.